dlphenomena/website/src/content/blog/f-principle.md

 description: Deep neural networks tend to learn from low to high frequency
 public: true
 title: Frequency Principle/Spectral Bias
-pubDate: 2025-10-22
+pubDate: 2025-10-03
 tags:
   - Training
+author: Zhiwei Bai, Zhi-Qin John Xu, Zhangchen Zhou
 ---

-Contributor: Zhiwei Bai, Zhi-Qin John Xu, Zhangchen Zhou

-## Frequency Principle / Spectral Bias
+## Introduction

 <!--In this section, only the very initial or very important references.
 A comprehensive overview is recommended if there is one -->